In this post on SMART goals for small business I would like to:

 - Make the case for why SMART goals are so important for your small business

 I've seen many small businesses struggle with goal setting and the "SMART goals" framework can make the process less painful and much more productive.
+At the end of the day, it's all about driving results.

 A History Of SMART Goals